Where are they now? Every Arsenal January transfer since 2004

 — Dostoyevsky (@KozielloEN) June 24, 2017

-Krystian Bielik: The 20-year-old has played twice for Arsenal in the League Cup but was most recently spotted getting kicked in the bollocks by his own fan on loan at Charlton.
+The 20-year-old has played twice for Arsenal in the League Cup but was most recently spotted getting kicked in the bollocks by his own fan on loan at Charlton.

-Gabriel Paulista: Most recently seen being called “a sh*tty coward” by Luis Suarez as Valencia were beat 1-0 at the Camp Nou.
+Most recently entered our consciousness after being called “a sh*tty coward” by Luis Suarez in 2018.

-Cohen Bramall: Made the leap from non-league to Premier League in 2017 but the left-back has played just twice in the Championship on loan at Birmingham City.
+Made the leap from non-league to Premier League in 2017 and remains at Arsenal but the left-back has only a miserable season on loan at Birmingham City to show for it.